lucko/bytebin/README.md

   * In the response `Location` header.
   * In the response body, encoded as JSON - `{"key": "aabbcc"}`.

-## Public Instances

-I host a public instance at [https://bytebin.lucko.me](https://bytebin.lucko.me)

-You can use it in your application as long as:

-* you're not malicious
-* you don't needlessly spam it
-* your usage isn't illegal, infringing copyright or otherwise going to get me into trouble
-* you provide a `User-Agent` header uniquely identifying your application

-If you're planning something likely to be super duper popular or use a lot of data (say >5GB per month across all users), then please [run it past me](https://lucko.me/) first - otherwise, go for it!

-If you come across any content which is illegal or infringes on copyright, please [get in touch](https://lucko.me/contact) and let me know so I can remove it.

-## Credits

-bytebin uses:

-* [jooby](https://jooby.io/) and [netty](https://netty.io/) for handling http requests
-* [caffeine](https://github.com/ben-manes/caffeine) for caching and rate limiting
-* [gson](https://github.com/google/gson) to read the configuration file on startup

-and plain ol' Java for everything else.

-## Performance

-I haven't had time to do any accurate benchmarks or performance testing, however, the libraries bytebin uses (see above) are known to be pretty efficient.

-The [public instance](#public-instances) handles approx ~250k requests per day and stores ~1M items at any one time.
-It uses very little CPU resources and memory only up to the desired cache size.

 ## License

 MIT, have fun!